beatrixcendana/BrightWaste-App/README.md

 ### For customers:
 - Having a hard time to find all information related to business in one page
-- Having trust issue due to the website design
+- Having trust issue due to the website design (inconsistent design)
 - Getting overwhelmed with many recommended options out there
 - Having a hard time to find the promo related to specific restaurant
 - Getting many email spams when subscribing to the specific coupon website